MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

   This policy is deprecated, use the '[WindowOcclusionEnabled](#windowocclusionenabled)' policy instead.
-It won't work in Google Chrome version 92.
+It won't work in Microsoft Edge version 92.

-Enables native window occlusion in Google Chrome.
+Enables native window occlusion in Microsoft Edge.

-If you enable this setting, to reduce CPU and power consumption Google Chrome will detect when a window is covered by other windows, and will suspend work painting pixels.
+If you enable this setting, to reduce CPU and power consumption Microsoft Edge will detect when a window is covered by other windows, and will suspend work painting pixels.

-If you disable this setting Google Chrome will not detect when a window is covered by other windows.
+If you disable this setting Microsoft Edge will not detect when a window is covered by other windows.

 If this policy is left not set, occlusion detection will be enabled.